GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 -----------------|---------------|---------|------------
 201 | string | Report was created | As described below

-The API will return HTTP Status code 201 if the report is saved.
-If the request passes all validations, then the report is saved in "Published" status.
+For each subawardee in the request, the API will process the request as described.
+If the subaward request passes all validations as specified in the [General Error Messages](#general-error-messages) section, the subaward request will be created and the API will return HTTP Status code 201 will be returned.
+If the request passes all validations as specified in the [Validation Failure Error Messages](#validation-failure-error-messages) section, then the report is saved in "Published" status.
 If any validations fail, then the report is saved in "Draft" status and the validation error messages are sent back as a part of the response body.
-See [Validation Failure Error Messages](#validation-failure-error-messages) for more information about validation errors.
-Users are expected to fix the validation errors and send an Update SubAward Report (Contracts) request to update the report so it can be published successfully.
+See the [Response JSON](#response-json) section for the response structure and specific examples.

-The API will return other HTTP Status codes in case of any other errors and the report will not be saved.
-Refer to the [General Error Messages](#general-error-messages) for specific details.
+The API will return other HTTP Status codes in case of any errors as specified in the [General Error Messages](#general-error-messages) section.

 #### Examples